BenjaminHess/VQA_LSTM_CNN/readme.md

 $ python prepro.py --input_train_json data/vqa_raw_train.json --input_test_json data/vqa_raw_test.json --num_ans 1000
 ```

-to get the question features. `--num_ans` specifiy how many top answers you want to use during training.
+to get the question features. `--num_ans` specify how many top answers you want to use during training.
 You will also see some question and answer statistics in the terminal output.
 This will generate two files in your main folder, `data_prepro.h5` and `data_prepro.json`.
 To get the image features, run

 ```
 $ th prepro_img.lua -input_json data_prepro.json -image_root path_to_image_root -cnn_proto path_to_cnn_prototxt -cnn_model path to cnn_model